 The textured tassel trim will be the ultimate party trick come spring 2023 but there’s no reason why you need to wait to wear the trend.
 Tassels and fringe look incredible when incorporated with a neutral sweater, hanging from suede boots, and on the back of a heavy leather or suede jacket.

-This orange dress would be incredible for any spring or summer wedding you have on your docket.
-If you simply can’t wait that long to wear it, throw a chunky knit over the top and let the skirt shine throughout the winter.
+This ombre dress would be incredible for any spring or summer wedding you have on your docket.
+Since it’s long-sleeved, you’ll be able to wear it well into the fall too.

 This past summer, cut-outs were everywhere, specifically a double oblique cut-out (like on this viral Cult Gaia dress).
 Cut-outs continued to dominate formal wear on the New York runways but this time, designers were picking a side.
 One-sided oblique cutouts were everywhere and on everyone—Gigi Hadid rocked the look at Tom Ford and Karlie Kloss wore a one-shoulder iteration at Carolina Herrera.
 The style is a great way to emphasize your waist, show a little skin and play up any simple gown.

 Barbiecore pink isn’t going anywhere and neither are oblique cut-outs.
-Get the best of both worlds with this gorgeous hot pink gown.
+Get the best of both worlds with this sexy black gown.

 If you visit Manhattan’s Lower East Side neighborhood right now, you’ll see a strong presence of the city school aesthetic.
 The look takes elements of the demure, girly school aesthetic (plaid skirts, ruffled collars and pink bows) and fuses them with street-style grunge (heavy piercings, lug sole shoes and mesh layering).
 At the heart of the neighborhood, you’ll also find Sandy Liang’s storefront—looking out onto the street with a front-row view of the aesthetic she’s helped craft.
 It’s no wonder then that Sandy Liang’s S/S ‘23 collection was a direct reflection of the environment with girly-grunge pastel mini dresses.
 Liang paired the looks with ballet flats (the trend is here to stay!) or sleek sporty sneakers.
 Similar versions of the ensemble were also seen at Coach and Maya Seyferth.
 If you’re eager to create your own version of the city school aesthetic, I’d recommend browsing the racks at your local vintage store first.